novemberisms/brinevector/README.md

 ### Compatibility
 BrineVector was written for LOVE2D and is accelerated by the ffi module in luajit, but can be used for any luajit program.

+**WARNING FOR MOBILE APPLICATIONS**
+This library takes advantage of the JIT compiler on desktop targets for LOVE2D.
+This gives a great performance boost to desktop, but for mobile platforms, the JIT is not enabled by default, and as such it is not recommended to use for mobile applications.

 # installation
 Paste the `brinevector.lua` file and its accompanying `BRINEVECTOR_LICENSE` into your project.